wille/review-app-operator/README.md

 # Review App Operator

-A Kubernetes operator for creating staging/preview environments for pull requests.
+A Kubernetes operator for creating staging/preview environments for pull requests, aimed towards web applications and APIs, but can be used to deploy a staging instance of any containerized application.

 It's intended to be the most simple solution to have fully functional dynamic staging review environments for pull requests and to not waste computing resources by automatically stopping environments that are not used and starting them again on demand.